Cohesion policy: helping Europe get fit for the digital age

 - a Greener, carbon free Europe,

 The Commission promotes digital transformation investments also under the next generation of Cohesion Policy programmes.
 In its 2019 European Semester country reports it recommended investments in digitisation for practically all Member States and, for more than ten Member States, in broadband.

 - 2014-2020 Cohesion Policy thematic objective 2: Information and communication technologies

 - Regional policy (programmes and Managing Authorities): REGIO ATLAS

 - The Digital Economy and Society Index (DESI)

-- Commission proposals for the post 2020 the Connecting Europe Facility , Digital Europe Programme , Horizon Europe and Single Market Programme
+- Other Commission proposals for post 2020: Connecting Europe Facility , Digital Europe Programme , Horizon Europe and Single Market Programme

 We are REGIO's research, business & digital team.
 Contact us at: REGIO-G1-HEAD-OF-UNIT@ec.europa.eu